pi11235/dm_dev_guide/work/flow.rst

    Issues are the fundamental units of work/planning information in JIRA.
 Story Points
    Story points are how we estimate and account for time and effort.
-   One story point is an idealized half day of uninterrupted work by a competent developer.
+   One story point is an idealized full day of uninterrupted work by a competent developer.
 Velocity
-   No developer works a two story point day.
+   No developer works a 5 story point week.
    Communication overhead, review work, and other activities will invariably eat into your day.
-   *Velocity* is the fraction of a story point that you can reasonably achieve in a half day.
+   *Velocity* is the fraction of a story point that you can reasonably achieve in a day.
-   A common velocity in DM is 0.7, so that you nominally accomplish 1.4 story points in a day.
+   We aim for a velocity in TSSW of 0.8, so that you nominally accomplish 0.8 story points in a day.
-   We do not track velocities for individual developers; each DM group shares a common velocity.
-   Ask your T/CAM.
+Sprint
+   The sprint is a 2-week period where issues are worked on and tasks are accomplished.
+   Prior to the beginning of each sprint, each developer is to work with the TSSW Manager and associated product owners to determine which tasks will be worked on during the sprint.
+   Each developer is to load 8 story points in their sprint.
 Epic
-   Epics are a special type of issue, created by T/CAMs, that guide your work over a six month **cycle** in pursuit of DM's development roadmap (`LDM-240 <http://ls.st/ldm-240>`_).
-   At the start of each cycle, your T/CAM will create an epic (or several) and allocate *story points* to that epic.
+   Epics are a special type of issue, created by the TSSW Manager, that guide your work over longer term cycles At the start of each cycle, your T/CAM will create an epic (or several) and allocate *story points* to that epic.
-   You don't work directly on an epic; rather you work on *stories* (below) that cumulatively accomplish the epic.
+   You don't work directly on an epic; rather you work on *tasks* (below) that cumulatively accomplish the epic.

 .. _workflow-jira-issues: